chenglou/node-huxley/README.md

 hux -r
 ```

 Huxley opens Selenium Webdriver and records your actions.
 Press `enter` in the terminal to take a snap shot of the screen.
-When you're done recording your actions and taking your screenshots, press `q` to exit.
+When you're done recording your actions and taking your screenshots, press `q` `enter` to exit.

 ### Playback